kaushikjadhav01/Chatbot-AI/README.md

+## This repository has been moved to: https://github.com/kaushikjadhav01/Movie-Recommendation-Chatbot

 # Movie-Recommendation-Chatbot
 The chatbot uses a recommendation engine to suggest <b>similar movies</b> with their IMDB links and posters.
 In addition, it also provides information about the following properties of the movie input by the user:
 <ul>